-Across our chronosequence of sites network nestedness decreased with age while modularity increased (Fig. 3).
-This trend is found in networks constructed from both more and less stringent geographic criteria (supplemental Fig 3).
-Choice of null model changed the magnitude of modularity and the sign of nestedness z-scores; however, the relative pattern of decreasing nestedness and increasing modularity remained across the different null models used to standardize network metrics (supplemental Fig. 2).
-The patterns are also robust to sampling intensity, as demonstrated by a rarefaction analysis (supplemental Fig. 4).

-The Hemiptera species degree distribution varied across sites with both the youngest and oldest sites deviating most from the statistical steady state maximum entropy predictions (Fig. 4).
-In the middle aged site of Kohala minor deviations from maximum entropy are no different than expected by chance indicating the Kohala Hemiptera community matches the predictions of maximum entropy.
+The Hemiptera species degree distribution varied across the chronosequence with both the youngest and oldest sites deviating most from the statistical steady state maximum entropy predictions (Fig. 3).
+In the middle aged site of Kohala, minor deviations from maximum entropy are no different than expected by chance indicating the Kohala Hemiptera assemblage matches the predictions of maximum entropy.

-The generalized linear model revealed that there are also significant differences between the degree distributions of island endemics (those species found on only one island) versus island cosmopolitans (those species found on multiple islands) (Fig. 4).
-Endemics show significantly lower degree distributions overall (i.e. more specialization) compared to more generalist cosmopolitan species.
+The generalized linear model revealed that there are also significant differences between the degree distributions of island endemics (those species found on only one island) versus island cosmopolitans (those species found on multiple islands; Fig. 3).
+Endemics show significantly lower degree distributions overall (i.e., more specialization) compared to more generalist cosmopolitan species.
 Endemics become significantly more generalist on the middle aged Maui site; however this pattern disappears when analyzing links to plant genera instead of species.
 The slightly younger Kohala shows increased generalization overall.
-When looking at the degree distribution defined by trophic links to plant genera instead of plant species, the pattern of increased generalization holds for the Kohalas but endemics on Maui no long show a difference in their degree distributions from other island endemics.
-This change in pattern indicates that increased generality of Maui endemics is driven by increased intra-genus plant diversity on that island.
+When considering the degree distribution defined by trophic links to plant genera instead of plant species, the pattern of increased generalization holds for the Kohala but endemics on Maui no long show a difference in their degree distributions from other island endemics.
+This change in pattern suggests that increased generality of Maui endemics may be driven by increased intra-genus plant diversity on that island.

+Network nestedness decreased with age while modularity increased (Fig. 4).
+This trend is found in networks constructed from both more and less stringent geographic criteria (supplemental Fig. S3).
+Choice of null model changed the magnitude of modularity and the sign of nestedness z-scores; however, the relative pattern of decreasing nestedness and increasing modularity remained across the different null models used to standardize network metrics (supplemental Fig. S2).
+The patterns are also robust to sampling intensity, as demonstrated by a rarefaction analysis (supplemental Fig. S4).

 Discussion

-The results showed that taxa in the lower trophic levels (herbivorous sap-feeders: Hemiptera Nesosydne and Trioza had as much or more molecular variation partitioned among sites within volcanoes than among volcanoes, in contrast to predatory spiders, for which molecular variation was largely partitioned among volcanoes (Table 1).
-Sap-feeding herbivores also illustrated high population structuring among sites on the younger volcanoes, while spiders only developed population structure on the older volcanoes (Fig. 2).
-At the same time, considering plant-feeding Hemiptera only, network nestedness decreased with age while modularity increased across our island chronosequence (Fig. 3).
-The distributions of the number of links assigned to each Hemiptera species showed the greatest deviation from maximum entropy predictions on the youngest and oldest sites.
-In the middle-aged sites in Kohala and on Maui, deviations are not different than expected by chance.
-Moreover, endemics show more specialization compared to more generalist species (Fig. 4).
-Together, these analyses begin to reveal the dynamics of ecological and evolutionary assembly over time.
+By combining disparate data with a novel combination of analytical approaches that incorporate population genetics, bipartite networks and maximum entropy theory, our results present evidence for the timeline over which evolution begins to keep pace with ecology in determining the local diversity of communities.
+Taxa in the lower trophic levels, as compared to higher trophic guilds, developed genetic discontinuities more quickly along the chronosequence and at much smaller spatial scales (Table 1, Fig. 2), allowing them the opportunity to diverge ecologically.
+Network nestedness decreased while modularity increased with age (Fig. 4), indicating a possible shift from assembly driven by ex situ immigration early on, to one based on in situ co-diversification with host plants (Bascompte & Jordano, 2007; Donatti et al., 2011).
+This possibility is further strengthened by the observation that single island endemics show more specialization compared to more broadly distributed species (Fig. 3).
+At intermediate modularity and nestedness, the distributions of the number of links assigned to each hemipteran species showed the least deviation from the METE prediction (Fig. 3), suggesting that at the transition from primary succession to evolutionary assembly, these plant-herbivore communities reach statistical steady state.

-Population structure at different trophic levels
+Development of genetic discontinuity at different trophic levels